 I cover my face with my cloak and shield my eyes from the dust that kicks up.
 There’s enough of it nearly to send me into the air.
 I dig my heels into the street and stand my ground, as the last of the Harrower’s sapped-up power drains from him.
 The wraith lanterns crumble like tin cans in a fist.

 Their lights are snuffed, smokelessly.

-You sit alone in the dark, heaving heavy breaths.
-And through the dark, you hear infants crying.
+I sit alone in the dark, heaving heavy breaths.
+And through the dark, I hear infants crying.
 People whispering.
-And someone padding toward you.
+And someone padding toward me.